ADVERTISEMENT

 Introduction:

 Viral gastroenteritis is a contagious intestinal infection caused by a virus, most commonly the norovirus and rotavirus.
 It is characterized by watery diarrhea, abdominal pain, nausea, vomiting, and sometimes fever.
-It is also known as stomach flu, and it can be transmitted via contact with an infected person or by ingesting contaminated food and water.
+It is also known as stomach flu, and it can be acquired via contact with an infected person or by drinking contaminated water and eating contaminated food.
 For most people, the infection resolves in a few days without any treatment.
-This article will offer you some good information about viral gastroenteritis.

 What Is Viral Gastroenteritis?

-Gastroenteritis refers to the inflammation of the stomach and the intestines.
+Gastroenteritis means a condition in which the inflammation of the intestines and the stomach occurs.
 Viral gastroenteritis means inflammation caused by a virus.
-There are many different types of viruses that cause this infection.
+There are various types of viruses that are responsible for this infection.
 Usually, influenza viruses are to be blamed, but in the case of viral gastroenteritis, influenza viruses have no role to play.
 In most instances, people recover quickly from the stomach flu, but there are chances for the symptoms to worsen in children and babies.

-Viral gastroenteritis is caused by various types of viruses.
+Various types of viruses cause viral gastroenteritis.
 You get sick after ingesting the food contaminated with these viruses.
 The viruses that are commonly responsible for causing viral gastroenteritis are:

 • Norovirus.